How do we moderate jobs in Get on Board Remote

 Indicate only one position per ad

-Much of Get on Board' power resides in helping you match your job with professionals, based on categories, tags and salary offered.
+Much of Get on Board Remote's power resides in helping you match your job with professionals, based on categories, requirements and salary offered.
 When you offer several positions in one ad, we cannot perform this matching anymore.
 Make sure each ad corresponds to a specific position..
 This is also true for jobs that are very similar, but have different seniority levels.

 Keep demands and expectations in control